j-quelly/ispellits/README.md

 - [ ] add in a helper to add a random letter for user at the cost of n points
 - [ ] add message when a bonus life is achieved (perfect round)
 - [ ] abstract away the input field into it's own component

-#### Disclaimer
-Copyright Disclaimer Under Section 107 of the Copyright Act 1976, allowance is made for "fair use" for purposes such as criticism, comment, news reporting, teaching, scholarship, and research.
-Fair use is a use permitted by copyright statute that might otherwise be infringing.
-Non-profit, educational or personal use tips the balance in favor of fair use.